 You can manage file sharing settings on your Creative Cloud Files page.

 If you purchase your membership directly from the Adobe website, it begins when the Adobe Store fulfills the order.
-Get started by signing in to your account.

 If you purchase a team membership through a reseller, your membership term begins when you add seats to your account.

 You continue to have access to Creative Cloud member free benefits.
 And, if you saved your work to your computer, you continue to have access to those files on your own device.
 You no longer have access to the Creative Cloud desktop applications or most of the services that are components of a Creative Cloud membership.

 Yes.
 You can download and install Creative Cloud desktop applications on multiple computers, regardless of operating system.
 However, activation is limited to two machines per individual associated with the membership, and you may not use the software on these devices simultaneously.